osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ### Example

-In this example, robot Robo is defined in sdf, using frames to define relative poses.
+In this example, robot "Robo" is defined in sdf, using frames to define relative poses.

 ![kinematic chain](links.png)